What type of veins develop during pregnancy?

-Varicose veins are enlarged swollen veins that bulge near the surface of the skin.
-They usually look like squiggly and most likely show up in your legs.
+Varicose veins are enlarged, swollen veins that bulge near the surface of the skin.
+They usually look like squiggly lines and are most likely show up in your legs.
 Although less common, they can appear on your ankles, feet, and even vulva.

 Spider veins are small red or bluish veins that are typically on the legs but can appear on the face or elsewhere.
-They resemble a branch or spiderweb-like pattern.
+They resemble a branch or have spider web pattern.

 What causes them?

 An increase in the amount of blood the blood vessels need to pump from the extremities to the heart causing a burden on the veins.
 This can cause the blood to pool in one area if the veins are not pumping the blood fast enough.

 Spider and varicose veins can develop due to hereditary factors.
 If one of both of your parents has these veins, it’s likely that you will develop them, especially during pregnancy.

 - Changes in the color of the skin

 - Swelling in legs, not just ankles, and feet